Juneteenth is a day of freedom, service, history and pride.

 w

-We Are Teachers posted “17 Ideas for Teaching Juneteenth to Children” including age appropriate books and videos.
+We Are Teachers shares “17 Ideas for Teaching Juneteenth to Children” including age appropriate books, videos and activities.

 x

-xoNecole - Millennial lifestyle and culture platform shared How Black Texans Celebrate Juneteenth. xoNecole has been a community for Black women and an important resource for many.
+xoNecole - Millennial lifestyle and culture platform shares How Black Texans Celebrate Juneteenth.

 y